cylleneus/cylleneus/README.rst

 ``$ cylleneus index --corpus perseus  # display the current index of corpus 'perseus'``

-``$ cylleneus add --corpus lasla --path "corpus/lasla/texts/Catullus_Catullus_Catul.BPN"  # for plaintext corpora you will also need to specify --author and --title``
+``$ cylleneus add --corpus lasla --path "/corpus/lasla/texts/Catullus_Catullus_Catul.BPN"  # for plaintext corpora you will also need to specify --author and --title, as this cannot be inferred from filenames or other metadata``

 Indexes should probably always be optimized, though this process can be slow if the corpus is large.